Your cart is empty.

 Non-Disclosure Agreements

 Workplaces should be safe places for all – free of sexual harassment, discrimination and bullying and violence.
-Yet, one in three Australian workers have experienced workplace sexual harassment in the last five years.
-This is far too common.
+Employers must stop silencing workers who have experienced sexual harassment.
+Non-Disclosure Agreements in sexual harassment and discrimination matters should be restricted and regulated.

 Colourful, abstract illustration of a person with arms crossed in front of their chest, symbolising resistance.
 The image is divided into bold, geometric sections with vibrant colours.
 Text above and below reads: